pocketblue/pocketblue/docs/oneplus6.md

 ## Installation

 > [!WARNING]
-> Your current OS and all your files will be deleted.
-Dualboot with Android is not supported.
+> Your current OS and all your files will be deleted, dualboot with Android is not supported yet.
+> Software is provided AS IS, without warranty of any kind

 ### Prerequisites